GoogleCloudPlatform/professional-services/examples/dataflow-python-examples/README.md

 ## Ingest data from files into Bigquery reading the file structure from Datastore

-In example we create a Python [Apache Beam](https://beam.apache.org/) pipeline running on [Google Cloud Dataflow](https://cloud.google.com/dataflow/) to import CSV files into BigQuery using the following architecture:
+In this example we create a Python [Apache Beam](https://beam.apache.org/) pipeline running on [Google Cloud Dataflow](https://cloud.google.com/dataflow/) to import CSV files into BigQuery using the following architecture:

 ![Apache Beam pipeline to import CSV into BQ](img/data_ingestion_configurable.jpg)

-The architecture use:
+The architecture uses:
 * [Google Cloud Storage]() to store CSV source files
 * [Google Cloud Datastore](https://cloud.google.com/datastore/docs/concepts/overview) to store CSV file structure and field type
 * [Google Cloud Dataflow](https://cloud.google.com/dataflow/) to read files from Google Cloud Storage, Transform data base on the structure of the file and import the data into Google BigQuery
 * [Google BigQuery](https://cloud.google.com/bigquery/) to store data in a Data Lake.

 You can use this script as a starting point to import your files into Google BigQuery.
-You'll probably need to adapt the script logic to adapt it to your file name structure or to your peculiar needs.
+You'll probably need to adapt the script logic to your file name structure or to your peculiar needs.

 ### 1. Prerequisites
  - Up and running GCP project with enabled billing account